 Data is everywhere.
-And where there is data there is analytics.
+And where there is data, there is analytics.
 Every field has its related analytics attached to it.
-But what isn’t obvious is that HR is one of the most data-rich and analytics intensive areas in the corporate world.
+But what isn’t apparent is that HR is one of the most data-rich and analytics-intensive areas in the corporate world.

 So what is HR Analytics?

-HR analytics, also known as people analytics, talent analytics, or workforce analytics, deals with analyzing the day to day functioning and the problems of an organization.
+HR analytics, also known as people analytics, talent analytics, or workforce analytics, deals with analyzing the day-to-day functioning and organization problems.

-So, as HR becomes more data-driven and analytics intensive, it becomes important for HR leaders to understand the areas which they need to consider in HR analytics.
+So, as HR becomes more data-driven and analytics intensive, it becomes crucial for HR leaders to understand the areas they need to consider in HR analytics.

 What are the common areas that need to be tracked by managers in HR?

-This is probably the most basic and the most important area that needs to be tracked by every HR professional.
-Hiring employees, training them, and then finally inducting them into the workforce as a professional needs resources.
-That’s why it is important for leaders to track the churn rate of their organization and compare it with the industry standards.
+This is probably the most basic and the most critical area that needs to be tracked by every HR professional.
+Hiring employees, training them, and then finally inducting them into the workforce as professionals needs resources.
+That’s why leaders need to track the churn rate of their organization and compare it with the industry standards.

 Understanding employee turnover rates also help HR professionals to predict future exits from the organizations.
-These insights not only help in avoiding a few exits but also prepares the organization for the unavoidable ones.
+These insights help avoid a few entries and prepare the organization for the unavoidable ones.
 Managers can look at previous data, KPIs such as employee engagement level, employee satisfaction scores, and staff advocacy score to identify and minimize employee turnover.

 Recruitment analytics is probably the second most popular HR analytics area after employee turnover.
-Managers need to identify the channels and areas that optimize recruitment.
-They need to identify where the area or channel from where the talents coming, and what worked with the last batch of successful hires and try to do the same.
+Managers need to identify the channels and places that optimize recruitment.
+They need to determine and track from where the talents are coming and what worked with the last batch of successful hires and try to do the same.

 Recruitment analytics is an offset of employee turnover analytics.
-A great manager identifying patterns in the recruitment data can in fact decrease the turnover rates of the organization.
+A great manager identifying patterns in the recruitment data can decrease the turnover rates of the organization.

 Every organization needs high performers in their team for their business to grow and thrive.
 So it becomes extremely important to invest in employee performance analytics to assess individual employee performance.

-Managers can identify the top performers and provide assistance or training for the employees who need to up their game a bit.
+Managers can identify the top performers and provide assistance or training for the employees who need to up their game.
 This makes it easier for employees to max out their performance and deliver competitive results.

 But focussing on one aspect of a job is usually not desirable for optimum analysis of performance.
-For example, focus on only the sales numbers, though it is the most important aspect, of a sales executive, might not the ideal way to get a complete insight into the employees’ performance.
+For example, focus on only the sales numbers.
+However, it is the most crucial aspect of a sales executive.
+It might not be the ideal way to get a complete insight into the employees’ performance.
 Modern data capture techniques make it possible to analyze performance holistically.
-This is ideal because focussing on one small part of a job might lead to employees skewing the results in ways possible to put themselves in the limelight.
+This is ideal because focussing on a tiny part of a job might lead to employees skewing the results in ways likely to put themselves in the limelight.

 Employee Engagement Analytics

-One of the most important and most difficult areas to measure.
-Employee engagement is a key criterion in determining the engagement and productivity of employees in a workforce.
-Disengaged employees not only tend to be less productive but also tend to bring a few more people down too.
-So it becomes extremely important to have proper tools and techniques at your disposal to properly analyze employee engagement levels.
+This is one of the essential and most difficult areas to measure.
+Employee engagement is a critical criterion in determining the engagement and productivity of employees in a workforce.
+Disengaged employees tend to be less productive and tend to bring a few more people down too.
+So it becomes essential to have proper tools and techniques at your disposal to analyze employee engagement levels properly.

 But how do you measure something as subjective as engagement?
 One of the obvious answers is surveys.
 But traditional surveys aren’t going to do the job.
-Traditional surveys tend to be dry and employees don’t really put thought and effort into giving proper feedback through the survey.
+Traditional surveys tend to be dry, and employees don’t put thought and effort into giving proper feedback through the survey.

 What comes to the rescue is the new age pulse surveys.
-Pulse surveys are quick, frequent, and short survey system that does away with complex questions and aims to increase feedback levels.
+Pulse surveys are quick, frequent, and short survey systems away with complex questions and aim to increase feedback levels.
 It is usually done weekly or once every few weeks.
-It gives a proper idea of the health of productivity and engagement in the workforce, thus the name “pulse”.
+It gives a proper idea of the health of productivity and engagement in the workforce, thus the name “pulse.”